SamMatthews96/improved-job-filter/README.md

 * Field entry QoL:
   * after clicking submit, getElementWithText may target a different field, so there should be a confirmation after doing the initial ConfigPageSelectContainer submission.
   * it may need to be a partial text, in which case contains would be more appropriate.
 This will need ^^ the first item done first, as going by partial text allows for more uncertainty.
 The first option should account for that.

+* need to keep app state and storage synced.
+Current thought: as long as
+  * state is updated upon open -> Runtime.get,
+  * state is updated on Runtime.storageChanged,
+  * state and Runtime.set are synced

 ### Future Development Ideas: